RIS-Aided Localization Algorithm and Analysis: Tackling Non-Gaussian Angle Estimation Errors: System Model

 \section{System Model}

-Consider an RIS-aided positioning system, where an MU sends pilot signals to the BS to locate the MU with the assistance of multiple RISs.
+Consider an RIS-aided localization system, where an MU sends pilot signals to the BS to locate the MU with the assistance of multiple RISs.
+RISs could support high data rate while maintaining low costs and energy consumption.
+Besides, RISs can constructively reflect the signal from the BS to users.
 The BS is equipped with a uniform linear array (ULA) of $N_b$ antennas, and the MU is equipped with a single antenna.
-Moreover, there are $M$ RISs, and each RIS is a uniform planar array (UPA).
+Moreover, there are $M$ RISs, and each RIS is a uniform planar array (UPA) \footnote{ { By installing GPS receivers on devices such as BS and RIS, microsecond time accuracy can be achieved, thus ensuring network-wide synchronization.}}.

 The BS is placed parallel to the x-axis with the center located at $\mathbf{p}=[x_p,y_p,z_p]^T$.
-The $i$th RIS is placed parallel to the y-o-z plane with its center located at $\mathbf{s}_i = [x_i,y_i,z_i]^T$, $i = 1,2,\cdots,M$.
+The $i$-th RIS is placed parallel to the y-o-z plane with its center located at $\mathbf{s}_i = [x_i,y_i,z_i]^T$, $i = 1,2,\cdots,M$.
 The UPA-based RIS has $N_{y,z}=N_y\times N_z$ reflecting elements, where $N_y$ and $N_z$ denote the numbers of reflecting elements along the y-axis and z-axis, respectively.
 The true position of the MU is $\mathbf{q}=[x_q,y_q,z_q]^T$ and is assumed to be placed parallel to the x-o-y plane.
 The estimated location of the MU is $\mathbf{\hat{q}}=[\hat{x}_q,\hat{y}_q,\hat{z}_q]^T$.
 Generally, once the RISs and BS have been deployed, the coordinates $\mathbf{s}_i$ and $\mathbf{p}$ are known and invariant.
 In order to locate the MU, we need to obtain the estimated $\mathbf{\hat{q}}$.